Respond Blog

 Miranda Moore explores the work of translators both inside and outside Gaza, and the difficulties they face.

-Thank you for uplifting Gaza Translators
+Thank you for uplifting Gazan Translators

 Hundreds of you responded to our call to support our Gazan linguists who are doing life saving translation work for thousands of Palestinians fleeing genocide.